rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 4. When the script is run in a verify mode, the md5sum program will be called with the “ - -check” option to check the current MD5 sums against a given list (the md5_good file).

-The script will print the output of the verification to the standard output and will also send a copy of the

-result via e-mail to the super-user.
+The script will print the output of the verification to the standard output and will also send a copy of the result via e-mail to the super-user.

-5. Whenever changes are made (legal or illegal) to the configuration files under /etc the script can be called

-with the  “--rebuild| -r” option to approve the changes and rebuild the baseline pseudo database.
+5. Whenever changes are made (legal or illegal) to the configuration files under /etc the script can be called with the `--rebuild| -r` option to approve the changes and rebuild the baseline pseudo database.

 6. You can periodically manually run the script or create a cron job to automatically run the script.

-The script below can be fine tuned and scaled to do much more than it does.
+The script below can be fine-tuned and scaled to do much more than it does.
 It is left to you and your imagination to make it do whatever you want it to do.

-If you are lazy (like me) and just want a quick and dirty way to get the job done the script will suffice but for everything else there is MasterCard – excuse me, I meant, for everything else there is Tripwire.
+If you just want a quick and dirty way to get the job done the script will suffice but for everything else there is MasterCard – excuse me, I meant, for everything else there is Tripwire.

 ### Exercise 1